 The brain is made up of nerve cells that communicate with each other through electrical signals.
 Seizures are caused by disturbances in these electrical signals that temporarily interrupt typical brain function.
 Seizures have many different looks, but usually involve unusual movements, a change in level of awareness or both.

 The term “seizure” is sometimes incorrectly used to refer to episodes like fainting, panic attacks, or physical signs of stress and anxiety.
 In children, it is usually straightforward to distinguish such non-seizure episodes from actual seizures, and it is extremely important to do so.

-Seizures are often part of epilepsy, which involves experiencing at least two or more seizures), but it is possible to have a single seizure in childhood and not have epilepsy.
+Seizures are often part of epilepsy, which involves experiencing at least two or more seizures.
+It is possible to have a single seizure in childhood and not have epilepsy.
 Also, seizures exclusively triggered by fevers or some transient medical illnesses are called provoked seizures and are not considered epilepsy.

 A child may experience one or many seizures.
 While the exact cause of the seizure is often not known, the more common seizures in children are caused by the following: